Youtini

 Relax.
 Use the Force.
 Youtini is here to help.

 Navigating the vast galaxy of Star Wars books can be confusing, but we’ve done our best to make the journey easier.
-With this guide, you’ll not only get a handle on the various types of Star Wars novels, you’ll get to experience the thrill of a sprawling, interconnected galaxy known as the Star Wars Expanded Universe.
+With this guide, you’ll not only get a handle on the various types of Star Wars novels, but you’ll also get to experience the thrill of a sprawling, interconnected galaxy known as the Star Wars Expanded Universe.

 And for those of you who are already seasoned Star Wars readers, you can trust our team of experts to steer you to your next great read, then pass on what you have learned.